-- 1. In any group there are individuals who deviate from the norms of the groups, - 2.
-Every teacher should know the abilities potentials, interests, attitudes and other personality characteristics of each student and try to render individual guidance to children for the maximum development of their potentialities
+- 1. In any group, there are individuals who deviate from the norms of the groups - 2.
+Every teacher should know the abilities, potentials, interests, attitudes and other personality characteristics of each student and try to render individual guidance to children for the maximum development of their potentialities

-5.6.1 Tackling the problem of individual differences in the classroom
+7.5.1 Tackling the problem of individual differences in the classroom

-Emphasizing the need for catering to individual differences.
-Crow and Crow write Since we supposedly are teaching individuals not group of individuals it is the function of the school within its budgetary personal and curriculum limitations to provide adequate schooling for every learner no matter how much he differs from every other learners.
-The following suggestions can prove helpful for the teacher in this direction.
+Crow and Crow wrote that, since we supposedly are teaching individuals not group of individuals it is the function of the school within its budgetary personal and curriculum limitations to provide adequate schooling for every learner.
+No matter, how much he differs from every other learner.
+The following suggestions can helpful for the teacher in this direction.

-- 1. Proper knowledge of the individuals potentialities: The first in catering to individual difference is to know the potential of each individuals child through intelligence tests cumulative records interests inventories, attitude tests and tests of personality traits. - 2.
-Ability Grouping: In the light of the results derived from the various tests students of a class can be divided into homogeneous groups according to their abilities.
-Such division can prove beneficial in adjusting instruction to vary individual differences.
+1. Proper knowledge of the individual potentialities: The first in catering to individual difference is to know the potential of each individual child through intelligence tests, cumulative records, interest inventories, attitude tests and tests of personality traits.

-- 3. Adjusting the curriculum: To meet the requirement of varying individual differences among the pupils the curriculum should be as flexible and differentiated as possible.
+- 2. Ability Grouping: In the light of the results derived from the various tests students of a class can be divided into homogeneous groups according to their abilities.
+Such division can prove beneficial in adjusting instruction to vary individual differences. - 3.
+Adjusting the curriculum: To meet the requirement of varying individual differences among the pupils, the curriculum should be as flexible and differentiated as possible.
 It should have the provision for a number of diversified courses and curricular experiences so that pupils may get opportunity to study and work in the areas of their own interests and abilities. - 4.
 Adjusting the methods of teaching: The teacher should try to follow a different procedure or method of instruction suiting the requirements of varying ability groups of his pupils. - 5.
-Adopting special programmes or methods for individualizing instruction: Special programme like Dalton plan the Winnetha plan the project method or use of programmed learning material could be made to enable students to learn at their own individual rate.
+Adopting special programmes or methods for individualizing instruction: Special programmes like Dalton plan, Winnetha plan, the project method or use of programmed learning material could be made to enable students to learn at their own individual rate.